Refocusing the science, innovation and technology system

 The Government is making changes to New Zealand’s science, innovation and technology system.
 These changes will clarify priorities, lift economic outcomes and harness advanced technology for a more prosperous future.

-Changes include establishing a Prime Minister’s Science Innovation and Technology Advisory Council, establishing new agency Invest New Zealand, refocusing New Zealand Trade and Enterprise (NZTE), disestablishing Callaghan Innovation and redistributing its most important functions to other parts of the system, establishing four future-focused Public Research Organisations (PRO), and developing a national policy to better manage intellectual property.
+Changes include establishing a Prime Minister’s Science Innovation and Technology Advisory Council, establishing new agency Invest New Zealand, refocusing New Zealand Trade and Enterprise (NZTE), disestablishing Callaghan Innovation and redistributing its key functions to other parts of the system, establishing four future-focused Public Research Organisations (PRO), and developing a national policy to better manage intellectual property for science, innovation and technology-funded research.

 They will maximise the value of public investment and create a more dynamic science, innovation and technology system that can respond to priorities and keep pace with technological advances.